amuyif523/georise-main/docs/deployment/full-system-guide.md

 - 429 Too Many Requests during `/auth/login` or `/auth/me`: the auth limiter (10 requests/hour/IP) is firing.
 In dev, either slow down login retries, restart the backend to reset in-memory counters, or flush Redis (`redis-cli flushall`) if using the Redis store.
 - Push/SMS optional: without VAPID/Twilio keys the app logs/simulates notifications instead of sending.
 - Prisma prompts for a migration when schema changes are detected; use `npx prisma migrate deploy` to apply existing migrations without creating new ones.
+- I18n: language toggle persists via localStorage; during QA you can inspect `localStorage["i18n_missing_keys"]` to spot untranslated strings; run UI in Amharic and verify text fits (no overflow).
+- AI eval: if `numpy`/PyTorch mismatch errors appear, pin `numpy<2` in the venv (`pip install 'numpy<2' --upgrade`), then rerun the AI tests above.

 ## Stopping Services